Luc Provençal

 Luc Provençal is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Beauce-Nord as a member of the Coalition Avenir Québec.
+He represented the electoral district of Beauce-Nord as a member of the Coalition Avenir Québec.
+He did not seek re-election in the 2026 general election.

-Prior to his election to the legislature, Provençal was the mayor of Beauceville.
+Prior to his election to the legislature, Provençal was the mayor of Beauceville from 2009 to 2018.
+He also served as a municipal councillor from 1989 to 1993 and from 2005 to 2009 and was the prefect of the Robert-Cliche Regional County Municipality from 2015 to 2018.